Roshni-PK/Disease-Prediction-System-/README.md

 ## Output

 The application allows users to input symptoms and predicts the most likely disease along with recommended treatment options.

+Note: The trained model file (.pkl) is generated automatically by running train_model.py.

 ## Future Improvements